| REACTION IN MINNESOTA

 dispense from

 the obligation to attend Sunday Mass.
+Responsible

 Worship in

-We share the Governor’s concern about
+Service of the Common Good We share the Governor’s concern about

 the importance of taking all reasonable precautions to prevent